 It’s during the third quarter that you could also collect all statements from vendors and merchandisers, as well as bank statements and invoices.
 Organise them then you can do your due diligence in the right way.
 Indeed, any potential buyer will expect to see records that date back to the last three years.
 It’s a smart idea to invest in bookkeeping software, too, such as QuickBooks to align your books and get them ready for your sale.

 Okay, great!
 You’ve made it to the fourth and final quarter of the One Year Exit Plan.
 You’ve almost prepared your business for sale and can soon take it to market.

 Before you take it to market, get one last valuation of your business.
 This will help you decide whether or not now really is the best time to sell it, or whether you should keep making improvements with a view to selling it a little bit further down the line.

 It’s now time to finalise your operations.
 This means finalising a time to sell, finalising your digital marketing campaigns, and making any last changes to your website/online store.
 Your marketing campaigns must be ready now, and it’s important that you don’t make any significant changes at this point.
 Why?
 Because you simply won’t know what kind of impact they will have on your business or the sale of your business.

 Then, finalise your records.
-Bring them together into one place and prepare a hard copy that can easily be scanned.
+These things need to be in one place, so put them all together and make a hard copy that is easy to scan.
 You should also put together a financial due diligence package, too, as this is what will walk a prospective buyer through your statements – invoices, bank statements and so on.

-We also recommended creating ancillary reports as well, including a number of orders each month, reorder rates and so on.
+We also recommended creating ancillary reports as well, including the number of orders each month, reorder rates and so on.